bbacker/ep_demo/README.md

 the vm ip should be bridged.

 	% vagrant up
-	Bringing machine 'epdemo' up with 'virtualbox' provider...
+	Bringing machine 'vgdemo' up with 'virtualbox' provider...
-	==> epdemo: Checking if box 'bento/centos-7.2' is up to date...
+	==> vgdemo: Checking if box 'bento/centos-7.2' is up to date...
-	==> epdemo: Clearing any previously set network interfaces...
+	==> vgdemo: Clearing any previously set network interfaces...
-	==> epdemo: Available bridged network interfaces:
+	==> vgdemo: Available bridged network interfaces:
 	1) eno1
 	2) docker0
 	3) wlp2s0
-	==> epdemo: When choosing an interface, it is usually the one that is ==> epdemo: being used to connect to the internet.
+	==> vgdemo: When choosing an interface, it is usually the one that is ==> vgdemo: being used to connect to the internet.
-	    epdemo: Which interface should the network bridge to?
-1 ==> epdemo: Preparing network interfaces based on configuration...
+	    vgdemo: Which interface should the network bridge to?
+1 ==> vgdemo: Preparing network interfaces based on configuration...
-	    epdemo: Adapter 1: nat
+	    vgdemo: Adapter 1: nat
-	    epdemo: Adapter 2: bridged
+	    vgdemo: Adapter 2: bridged
-	==> epdemo: Forwarding ports...
+	==> vgdemo: Forwarding ports...
-	    epdemo: 80 (guest) => 8080 (host) (adapter 1)
+	    vgdemo: 80 (guest) => 8080 (host) (adapter 1)
-	    epdemo: 22 (guest) => 2222 (host) (adapter 1)
+	    vgdemo: 22 (guest) => 2222 (host) (adapter 1)
 	...